Language Translation

 Q: I want to start a kennel or breeding operation.
 Do I need a license?

-A: The State Board of Animal Health does not currently license kennel operations.
+A: The State Board of Animal Health does not currently license kennel operations as long as dog breeding is not part of the operation.
 Check with local officials.
 Some kennels need a U.S. Department of Agriculture license.
-Dog breeders who own more than 20 sexually-intact breeding females must register their operation with BOAH.
+If dog-breeding is part of the kennel business, dog breeders who own more than 19 sexually-intact breeding females must register their operation with BOAH.
 More information is available on the Commercial Dog Breeder and Broker web page.

 • Veterinary Licensing, Complaints, Laws